ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

 **Container reverse operator** examples show an operation being performed like so :code:`x + y` with :code:`x` being a :code:`Number` and :code:`y` being an :class:`ivy.Container` instance.
 These should be added to the docstring of the :class:`ivy.Container` reverse special method :meth:`ivy.Container.__r<op_name>__`.

-The first four example types are very common, while the last four, unsurprisingly, are only relevant for *operator* functions such as :func:`ivy.add`, :func:`ivy.subtract`, :func:`ivy.multiply` and :func:`ivy.divide`.
+The first three example types are very common, while the last four, unsurprisingly, are only relevant for *operator* functions such as :func:`ivy.add`, :func:`ivy.subtract`, :func:`ivy.multiply` and :func:`ivy.divide`.

 For example, calling any of (:code:`+`, :code:`-`, :code:`*`, :code:`/` etc.) on the array will result in (:meth:`__add__`, :meth:`__sub__`, :meth:`__mul__`, :meth:`__truediv__` etc.) being called on the array class.